Former Māori Party MP Marama Fox sentenced for drink-driving

 She blew 593mcg per litre of breath - more than two times the legal limit - when she was stopped in Hamilton's Grantham St, court documents state.
 A result above 400mcg leads to a motorist being charged.

-Fox told officers at the time she had just come from an event at the Claudelands Events Centre and had only about six glasses of wine earlier in the night so thought she was okay to drive.
+Fox told officers at the time she had just come from an event at the Claudelands Events Centre and had consumed about six glasses of wine earlier in the night so thought she was okay to drive.

+Through her lawyer, she said it was her honest belief that she had been under the legal limit to drive and was extremely remorseful.

+"This is not behaviour I would have previously entered into.
+I'm not good at drinking.
+I haven't drunk for 21 years."

+She said she had stopped drinking and was looking forward to a new chapter of her life.
+She said she would now be sticking to public transport for the next six months.

-Fox has had a turbulent few years announcing the split with her husband of 29 years Ben in mid 2018.
+Fox has had a turbulent year announcing the split with her husband of 29 years, Ben, in mid 2018.

 Her company Marama Fox Consultancy Group Tapui, aimed at building affordable homes for homeless and low-income families, was then placed in liquidation in September 2018 owing $156,000 to creditors.

-Fox, who now lives in Masterton, set up the business, aimed at building affordable homes for homeless and low-income families, after she and fellow co-leader Te Ururoa Flavell lost their seats in Parliament at the last election.
+Fox, who now lives in Masterton, set up the business after she and fellow co-leader Te Ururoa Flavell lost their seats in Parliament at the last election.

 Fox told the Herald in September that was eyeing a return to Parliament in 2023, but said she was focused on her current cashflow problems and vowed to repay the money back.